-The intent of this designation is to provide lands for municipal airport use.
-Generally a separate land use plan for the airport is developed if there are expansion or other plans for the airport lands.
+The intent of this designation is to provide lands for airport use and for supporting commercial such as car rentals, convenience retail and cargo operations.
+Generally a separate land use plan for an airport is developed if there are expansion or other plans for the airport lands.